-(Filter drop-down menu) Select a filter to launch the corresponding search.
+(Filter drop-down menu)

+Select a filter to launch the corresponding search.
 The list will suggest filters that have been saved previously and for certain Views, predefined filters.
 Selecting the entry (New filter) allows reinitializing the filter by selecting the criteria selection.

-Save Save as a customized filter the criteria defined in the Filter panel described in the next section.
-You can save a new filter using the button "Save as" based on an existing filter or a predefined filter offered in certain Views.
-Once a filter has been saved, it will be automatically offered in the list of filters.
-Delete Delete a customized filter saved earlier.
-Modify Click on this button to modify the filter being used and to edit criteria.
-For the "connections" view, the criteria are the following: By address range or by IP address By source interface By destination interface By destination port By protocol By user For a value of exchanged data higher than the value specified with the cursor.
-According to the last use of the connection (only saved connections with a last used value lower than the specified value will be displayed).
-By rule name If the See all connections (closed or reinitialized connections, etc.) checkbox has been selected, all connections will be displayed in the table, regardless of their status.
+Click on this button to:

+- Select filter criteria (Search criterion).
+For the "connections" view, the criteria are the following:

+- · By address range or by IP address

+- · By interface

+- · By source interface

+- · By destination interface

+- · By destination port

+- By protocol

+- By user (grayed out if a host has been selected in the "hosts" view).

+- For a value of exchanged data higher than the value specified with the cursor.

+- According to the last use of the connection (only saved connections with a last used value lower than the specified value will be displayed).

+- By rule name

+- · By IPS profile.

+- · By geographic source or destination.

+- If the See all connections (closed or reinitialized connections, etc.) checkbox

+has been selected, all connections will be displayed in the table, regardless

+of their status.

+- Save as a customized filter the criteria defined in the Filter panel described in the

+next section (Save current filter).
+You can save a new filter using the button "Save

+as" based on an existing filter or a predefined filter offered in certain Views.
+Once a

+filter has been saved, it will be automatically offered in the list of filters.

+- Delete current filter.

 Reset This button cancels the action of the filter currently in use.
 If it is a saved customized filter, this action will not delete the filter.
 Refresh This button refreshes data shown on the screen.
 Export results This button makes it possible to download a file in CSV containing information from the table.
 Once a filter is applied, all results matching this filter will be exported.
 Reset columns This button makes it possible to display only columns suggested by default when the host monitoring window is opened.